Tomuos/Tomuos/README.md

 Teamwork served as the backbone of our project.
 Agile methodologies and frequent stand-up meetings helped us navigate the complexities of development smoothly, without any arguments—true to our team name, "JSON & the Arguments."

-The video concludes by inviting the community to engage with us and offer feedback.
  We're not merely coding an app; we're nurturing a community we hope you'll be a part of.

+---

-I had another experience in August 2023 where I was invited to take part in a talk between The School of Code and Binance.
+The team and I had another experience in August 2023 where I was invited to take part in a talk between The School of Code and Binance.
 Oh Hey look I've provided that video here too

 [![Binance x School of Code Talk](https://github.com/Tomuos/Tomuos/raw/main/BinanceTalk.png)](https://www.binance.com/en/live/video?roomId=2150403)